When is the best time to sell a house in 2022?

-Other considerations when selling a property
+Other considerations when selling property in 2022

 While the time of year can have a big impact on how fast your property sells, it’s important to take other factors into consideration.
 Some of these include:

 - Local property market – It’s worth keeping an eye on your local market to see how long similar homes in your area are listed before being sold.
 Don’t be too disheartened if your property is taking a little longer to sell than those marketed last year, however, as delays caused by the pandemic notably led to high demand and quick sales towards the end of 2021.